davisyoshida/abnormal-floats/README.md

 The above plot shows the values that each code can represent.

 As you can see they look pretty similar, with the main difference being that NF4 requires that -1, 1 and 0 be in the code.
 In my brief experiments, not "pinning" those three values into the code was deterimental.
 One possible explanation is that it's guaranteed that at least one value will be -1 and 1 in each bloc.
-Even more confusingly I found that requiring -1.05 and 1.05 to be in the code _also_ worked, and those values can't occur in the downscaled parameters.
+Even more confusingly I found that requiring -1.05 and 1.05 to be in the code _also_ worked (slightly better even), despite the fact that those values can't occur in the downscaled parameters.

-At any rate, we can just switch the loss function to not update these three values:
+At any rate, it's easy to replace the loss function to prevent those three values from getting modified:

 ```python
 def pinned_loss_fn(code, sample):